scgupta/scgupta.github.io/tech/_posts/machine-learning/2020-02-14-speech-recognition-with-python.md

 ### Batch API

 SpeechRecognition has only batch API.
 The first step to create an audio record, either from a file or from a microphone, and the second step is to call `recognize_<speech engine name>` function.
-It currently has APIs for [CMU Sphinx, Google, Microsoft, IBM, Houndify, and Wit](https://github.com/Uberi/speech_recognition){:target="_blank" rel="nofollow"}.
+It currently has APIs for [CMU Sphinx, Google, Microsoft, IBM, Houndify, and Wit](https://github.com/Uberi/speech_recognition){:target="_blank" rel="noopener nofollow"}.
 Let's checkout using one cloud service (Google) and one software package (Sphinx) through SpeechRecognition abstraction.

 ``` python
 import speech_recognition as sr